 Joe had his heart set on fish and chips.
 So we headed for the onsite family fish and chip restaurant.

 Where kids eat free with every adult meal, and the large fish and chips is humongous.
 Watching Joe with the biggest grin on his face.
 Having had a thoroughly fantastic morning made me realise that sometimes its the simple things that make those amazing family memories.
 Our morning at Coral Island was so much fun, and days like this are priceless.

-Opening Hours, Coral Island is open 10 am till midnight.
+Coral Island Blackpool is open 10 am till midnight.

 The nearest parking to Coral Island is Bonny Street Car Park.
 Which is only a couple of minutes walk.
 Bonny St, Blackpool FY1 5AR

-Dining options at Coral Island?
-There are 4 restaurants and kids under 10 eat free, 1 child with every full paying adult.
+There are 4 restaurants where families can get a great idea and kids under 10 eat free, 1 child with every full paying adult.

 Disclaimer, this is an advertisement feature.
 However all thoughts and opinions are my own.
 I want to thank the lovely people at Coral Island for reminding me it’s important to be a child again every now and then.